Disney’s Grand Californian Hotel® & Spa

 Suites

-The Arcadia Suite on the 6th floor, one of two Vice Presidential Suites at Disney’s Grand Californian Hotel, comes in one, two, or three-bedroom options sleeping either four, eight, or twelve guests.
+The Arcadia Suite on the 6th floor, one of two Vice Presidential Suites at Disney’s Grand Californian Hotel, offers one, two, or three-bedroom options sleeping either four, eight, or twelve guests.
 It is a tribute to Frank Lloyd Wright with such nice touches as the living/dining area’s centerpiece brick fireplace and a wall of windows that fill the room with natural light, etched in Frank Lloyd Wright’s Tree of Life pattern.
 A half bath is off the entry hall.
-In a separate area is the dining room seating eight adjoining a service kitchen with sink, microwave, and full-size refrigerator.
-Relax on two smallish verandahs overlooking the Redwood Pool and California Adventure, one off the dining room, the other off the master bedroom.
-In the master is a king bed, and the adjoining bath has a whirlpool tub.
+In a separate area is the dining room, seating eight, adjoining a service kitchen with sink, microwave, and full-size refrigerator.
+Relax on two smallish verandahs overlooking the Redwood Pool and California Adventure, one off the dining room, the other off the primary bedroom.
+The primary bedroom features a king bed, and the adjoining bath includes a whirlpool tub.
 Optional connecting rooms have either two queen beds or a king bed with a queen sleeper sofa.

-The master bedroom is bedecked in eggplant and beige hues.
+The primary bedroom is bedecked in eggplant and beige hues.
 The furnishings of a king bed, easy chair, desk, bureau, and entertainment center seem a bit lost in such a spacious room.
-Pass through the bedroom to a small walk-in closet where a vanity area divides a two-part master bath.
-On one side of the bathroom is a single sink, whirlpool tub, and Toto washlet, and on the other side an oversized marble shower, single sink, and a separate commode area with Toto washlet, all enhanced with Carrera marble and mosaic flooring.
-An additional bedroom with two queen beds can be added to make a 3-bedroom suite.
+Pass through the bedroom to a small walk-in closet where a vanity area divides a two-part primary bath.
+On one side of the bathroom is a single sink, whirlpool tub, and Toto washlet, while on the other side is an oversized marble shower, a single sink, and a separate commode area with a Toto washlet, all enhanced with Carrera marble and mosaic flooring.
+A guest bedroom has one queen bed and a standard-size bath.
+An additional bedroom can be added to create a 3-bedroom suite sleeping 10 people.

-Also on the 6th floor, the El Capitan Suite comes in one, two, or three-bedroom options sleeping four, eight, or twelve guests respectively.
-With a wall of floor to ceiling etched glass windows in the living area, an office, dual-sided rock fireplace, and kitchen, it’s a haven amid theme park craziness.
+Also on the 6th floor, the El Capitan Suite is available in one- or two-bedroom options, accommodating four or nine guests, respectively.
+With a wall of floor-to-ceiling etched glass windows in the living area, an office, dual-sided rock fireplace, and kitchen, it’s a haven amid theme park craziness.
 The arched living area’s furnishings include a sofa and four easy chairs; on the other side of the fireplace, a dining table seats eight.
-The furniture in the sizeable master bedroom, like the Mt.
-Whitney Suite, feels a bit lost.
-In the bath are three rooms, all with marble flooring: one with two single sink marble vanities; another with a large shower and whirlpool tub; the third with a commode and bidet.
-A balcony the length of the dining room, living room, and office comes with splendid views of Disney California Adventure Park.
+The primary bedroom comes with a king bed, an easy chair and ottoman, and an adjoining walk-in closet.
+In the bathroom are three areas: one with two single sink vanities, another with a large shower and whirlpool tub, and the third with a commode and bidet.
+A balcony spanning the length of the dining room, living room, and office offers splendid views of Disney California Adventure Park.

 Let Us Help You in Planning Your Disneyland® Resort Vacation!